 Pricing details for Yellow are not publicly available.
 Please reach out to their sales team for accurate and up-to-date information.

-Recruit CRM is one of the best recruitment analytics tools that started in 2017 and offers all-in-one solutions.
-It seamlessly integrates ATS, CRM, and analytics to efficiently organize your recruitment operations.
+Recruit CRM is one of the best recruitment analytics tools that was founded in 2017 and offers all-in-one solutions.
+It seamlessly integrates ATS, CRM, and analytics to organize your recruitment operations efficiently.

 Pros of Recruit CRM: